Interior rendering in Enscape and SketchUp

 Enscape Asset Library

-The Enscape Asset Library provides more than 3,000 high-quality real-time optimized models for you to enhance your scene with, and that list continues to grow as our 3D artists add more with every release.
+The Enscape Asset Library provides thousands of high-quality real-time optimized models for you to enhance your scene with.
+The library continues to grow as our 3D artists add more assets with every release.

 You can access it either via SketchUp or via the Enscape toolbar by clicking on the tree icon.
 If you open up the library from SketchUp – then you can only add assets within SketchUp.
 To add assets directly to your rendered scene through Enscape, you’ll need to access the library from the Enscape toolbar.